In Hollywood, you will hear one particular lie all the time.

 - If your emails don’t get returned in one week.

 - If your calls don’t get returned in two weeks.

 - If your script has been passed along (to a star, director, or producer), and you haven’t heard back in a month.

-If you pitch to a decision-maker and they want to be in business with you, they will get in touch as soon as possible.
+If you pitch to a decision-maker in Hollywood and they want to be in business with you, they will get in touch as soon as possible.
 If you haven’t heard back, the answer (almost always) is “No.”